-How you will finance your studies in Germany is sure to be one of the most important questions for you.
+The question of financing your studies in Germany is vital.
 If you come from a country outside the EU/EEA and need a temporary residence permit for the purpose of studying, you have to prove that you have the financial means to study and live in Germany.

 Would you like to fund your studies by means of a scholarship?
-Numerous institutions in Germany give monthly financial support to students who meet certain requirements.
-This may be good grades or commitment to social responsibility.
-However, you do need to be aware that scholarships are rarely awarded with effect from the first semester in Germany.
-Students in higher semesters and doctoral candidates from abroad can apply to DAAD for a scholarship.
+Numerous institutions in Germany provide financial support on a monthly basis to students who meet certain requirements (e.g. extraordinary grades or commitment to social responsibility).
+However, you need to be aware that scholarships in Germany are rarely awarded from the first semester onwards.
+Students in higher semesters and doctoral candidates from abroad can apply for the DAAD (Deutscher Akademischer Austauschdienst – German Academic Exchange Service) scholarship.
 Some private institutions also provide support for students from abroad.
 You can find out more about funding options from DAAD and other selected funding organisations for international students on the DAAD website.

 Cost of living

-How much money do you need on average in order to live whilst studying in Germany?
-You will find detailed information on the cost of living whilst studying in Germany on the website Study in Germany.
+How much money do you need on average in order to live while studying in Germany?
+You will find detailed information on the cost of living during your studies in Germany on the Study in Germany website.